clover/remote-pay-windows/README.md

 This SDK provides an API with which to allow your Windows point-of-sale (POS) system to interface with a [Clover® device](https://www.clover.com/pos-hardware/).
 Learn more about [integrations](https://www.clover.com/integrations).

 Supported Windows Versions:
--Windows 10, Windows 8, and Windows 7
+  * Windows 10, Windows 8, and Windows 7

 The Windows project includes a .NET DLL, REST API Service, WebSocket API Service, and an example POS.
 There are three ways to connect to a device:
 - CloverConnector.DLL can be used directly by a .NET application.
 Note: Requires .NET 4.0